strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 }
 ```

 By selecting a `morphToOne` related field, Strapi will create in the task table, a `target_id` and a `target_type` column.
-If you create a task for an article entry, you will fill the `target_id` with the id of the article and the `target_type` with the internal slug of the entry which will probalby be: `api::article.article`.
+If you create a task for an article entry, you will fill the `target_id` with the id of the article and the `target_type` with the internal slug of the entry which will probably be: `api::article.article`.
 But we'll see that later in the front-end section.

-For a relation to work, it must be indicated in both side (1.task <> 2.article,product,page etc...).
+For a relationship to work, it must be indicated on both sides (1.task <> 2.article, product, page, etc...).
 We did half of the job.
 We are going to use the [register phase](/developer-docs/latest/developer-resources/plugin-api-reference/server.html#register) of the plugin to automatically create the relation on every other content-types.

 - Update the `server/register.js` file with the following: